 There was variation in the measured survival and growth parameters across sites and seasons (Figure 3).
+Examination of the artefacts from tethering suggested that the predators were primarily native invertebrates (Belostoma spp, Procambarus fallax) and salamanders (point to appendix) and quantifications of the predators indicated that they were variable across seasons and sites.

-Here, we present data from LILA and WCA3A site 2 which had growth rates measured from both seasons, butl measured parameters from WCA3A site 3 and survival measured from the cages (i.e., predators excluded) were plotted in a full figure in Appendix S1 Figure S3.
-Growth was higher in the wet season than the dry season (Figure 3, Appendix 3 Figure S2).
-The dry season had lower survival and slower growth and when applied to the model would predict poor recruitment regardless of wetland site (Figure 3).
-In contrast, the wet season had higher survival rates and higher growth resulting in replacement (LILA) or even favorable recruitment (WCA3A site 2; Figure 3).
+We present data from the two sites (LILA and WCA3A site 2) which had growth rates measured from both seasons, but parameters from WCA3A site 3 and survival measured from the predator exclusion cages were plotted in a single figure in Appendix S1 (Figure S3).
+Across both sites the juvenile growth was faster in the warmer wet season than the dry season (Figure 3, Appendix 3 Figure S2).
+The dry season had lower survival and slower growth with combinations falling below the isocline (Figure 3).
+In contrast, the wet season had higher survival rates and fasterer growth; with average combinations falling on the isocline (LILA; at replacement) or even positive population growth (WCA3A site 2; Figure 3).
 Snails in WCA3A site 2 had faster growth than those in LILA (Figure 3).
 The combined effects, weighted by seasonal differences in egg laying, resulted in annual mortality and growth parameters that predicted declining population for LILA, and confidence intervals that slightly overlapped the zero-growth isocline created with good hydrologic egg-laying conditions for WCA3A site 2 (Figure 3).

 Discussion

-We used a stage structured population model to produce zero- population growth isoclines illustrating the interactive effects of growth and survival for natural populations of a freshwater gastropod with size-dependent survival.
-The approach is potentially applicable to any size-structured predator-prey interaction.
-The model provided vital rate target regions that might produce growing or declining FAS populations, but FAS populations were so sparse that it was impossible to verify population-level predictions.
-Seasonal measurements allowed us to compare existing rates to the theoretical isocline and conclude that populations are static or declining when parameters are averaged over the reproductive season, but that survival and growth parameters are particularly poor in the dry season (across both wetlands).
-The results produce novel hypotheses about environmental variation and predator control that might limit the FAS in the Everglades.
+Using a size-indexed age-structured population model we produced zero- population growth isoclines illustrating the combinatorial effects of growth and survival on population growth .
+The result illustrated the expected effect; faster juvenile growth can offset higher mortality.
+Our work was specific to of a freshwater gastropod with size-dependent survival, but the the approach is conceivably applicable to any size-structured predator-prey interaction.
+The approach might be most useful for short lived species with type III survivorship and while field combinations of similar rates have been examined for other invertebrate populations (e.g., Chockley et al. 2008), they were not compared against a population model predictions.
+Empirical measurements allowed us to compare existing rates to the isocline and conclude that the populations we studied in the Everglades were static or declining.
+Seasonal parameters further indicated that both survival and growth were poorer in the dry season (Feb-April) which overlapped with most of the reproductive period of NAS.
+The results produced novel hypotheses about environmental variation and predator control that might limit the FAS populations in the Everglades.

 Survival and growth

 Calculating size-dependent survival for small animals like freshwater invertebrates is challenging.
 Traditional techniques (e.g. mark-recapture, individual tracking) are problematic because juvenile FAS are difficult to capture, cannot be individually and reliably tracked, and are typically found at exceedingly low densities in the Everglades (including LILA wetlands; Gutierre et al. 2019, Drumheller et al. 2022).
 Tethering is an experimental method to measure survival and could potentially inflate mortality estimates of prey but the concern is greatest for highly mobile prey for which tethers limit antipredator behaviors (Baker and Waltham 2020).
 Tethering offered the only feasible method for determining juvenile FAS survival.
 In addition, tethering less mobile prey (e.g. snails) with limited antipredator escape behaviors should produce informative survival estimates.
 Further, tethering across field gradients reliably estimates encounter rates with relatively more mobile predators (Rochette and Dill 2000, Ruehl and Trexler 2013).
+Experimental work with this species did not indicate any anti-predator response either morphological or behavioral, to chronic exposure to crayfish (Davidson and Dorn 2017).